You need a website. That much is clear.

 - Content management system (CMS).
 How are you going to add new pages and customize the content of your website?
 That’s what your CMS is for.
-But if you’re building one from scratch or making modifications to an existing system, you’ll need to pay thousands of dollars to do it.
+But if you’re building one from scratch or making modifications to an existing system, you’ll need to pay thousands of USD to do it.

 - eCommerce functionality.
-Some website builders have built-in eCommerce functionality (for a price).
+Some website builder have built-in eCommerce functionality (for a price).
 But building one from scratch could add thousands of dollars to your bottom-line costs.

 - Third-party integrations.
-If you need to integrate with third-party platforms or with a database, the technical sophistication of your site is going to increase –and your costs will increase along with it.
+If you need to integrate with third-party platforms or with a database, the technical sophistication of your site is going to increase –and your website costs will increase along with it.

 - Individual page designs.
-If you’re applying the same design standard to all your pages, your website design should be relatively inexpensive.
-However, if you want a unique design for every page, or if you have lots of page-level designs to create for your site, it’s going to inflate your total costs.
+If you’re applying the same design standard to all your pages, your website’s design should be relatively inexpensive.
+However, if you want a unique design for every page, or if you have lots of page-level designs to create for your site, it’s going to inflate your total website cost.

-Key Variables to Consider in Web Design Costs
+Key Variables to Consider in Web Design/Web Designer Costs

 If you are thinking about how does a website design costs in 2021 so the cost of website’s design can vary from $0 to $150,000.

 What could account for such a wide margin?
 And how can you tell where you’ll fall on the spectrum?